What is a Master of Liberal Arts?

 How long does it take to go through admissions process?

 We have rolling admissions.
-Once your file is complete with application, transcripts, resume, and essay it will be sent to the Program Director who will then be in touch to set up an interview.
 We admit for the Fall, Spring, and Summer.
 There is no standard time frame for the admission process.
 It depends on the time it takes for all application materials to be submitted.

 Am I automatically rejected for consideration if my GPA falls below 3.0?

 If you are fewer than five years from completing of a bachelor’s degree, the transcript is an important component in the admissions decision.
 Having a cumulative GPA that is under 3.0 is not automatic grounds for rejection.
 Students in that situation should explain relevant extenuating circumstances in their admissions essay.
 If your transcripts are ten or more years old, the life experience of the applicant becomes an important factor in the review of their admissions materials.
 The Admissions Committee reserves the right to request additional information from applicants to assess their candidacy for admission.

 Can students concentrate in a particular field or area of study?